Notifications

 • Wear a mask

-Wearing a mask in public can help prevent the spread of COVID-19 and other respiratory illnesses.
+Wearing a mask in public can help prevent the spread of COVID-19 and other respiratory viruses.
 Wearing a mask can help reduce your risk of infection and help protect people from being exposed to your germs.

 • Isolate when sick